bootleg/ret-sync/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+The Binary Ninja plugin is released under the MIT licence.

 # Greetz

 Hail to Bruce Dang, StalkR, @Ivanlef0u, Damien Aumaître, Sébastien Renaud and Kévin Szkudlapski, @_m00dy_, @saidelike, Xavier Mehrenberger, ben64, Raphaël Rigo, Jiss for their kindness, help, feedbacks and thoughts.
 Ilfak Guilfanov, Igor Skochinsky and Arnaud Diederen for their help with IDA's internals and outstanding support.
+Thank you to Jordan Wiens and Vector 35.
 Finally, thank you also to all the contributors and everyone who reported issues/bugs.